QUICK SUMMARY:

 Batch processing occurs on a regular schedule and is the basis for traditional analytics where decisions are made based on historical data.
 The data is extracted, transformed, and loaded in batches (hence the name).

 Batch processing can be time-consuming (it depends on batch size), and it’s often run during off-hours to avoid overloading the source system.
-It’s a popular pipeline for processing data, but if time is of the essence, you’re better off using a streaming data pipeline for fast, real-time analysis and results.
+It’s a popular pipeline that helps process data, but if time is of the essence, you’re better off using a streaming data pipeline for fast, real-time analysis and results.

 4. Streaming (AKA Real-Time) Processing